Now available!

 Linear power supply

-External linear AC transformer
+External US, EU, and UK linear AC transformers

 By using an external linear transformer to interface with the mains, the MC PRO affords far better isolation from the mains than switchers, without any high frequency switching noise or ground path current.
 The transformer's double insulation and leakage capacitance also block off a potential route for ground loops.
 As the transformer is external its troublesome magnetic field stays outside of the enclosure and well away from the sensitive electronics contained within, where they might induce hum.
 External transformer based power supplies, while not as cheap or convenient as switching ones for a low parts count and corresponding low cost, have an excellent track record for longevity and are easily replaced in the highly unlikely event of failure.

-Split linear ±17V power supply
+Split linear ±17V power supply and startup controller

 The low frequency 9V AC transfomer output is internally rectified and converted to ±17V DC, using a precise Zener diode referenced voltage regulator circuit that allows the amplifier stages it powers to swing almost 30V of output peak-to-peak; their maximum safe possible output and over 50% more than a common 24V DC switcher can provide on a good day.
 Splitting the power rails between +17 and -17V keeps the non-linear amplifier power currents between these opposing points and out of the sensitive 0V audio reference where they could induce distortion.
 Another benefit of splitting the power supply into a pair of separate power rails is that there is no need to generate a DC 'bias' voltage from them that gets injected into the audio path, removing another potential source of trouble.